 Excess weight is the result of too much energy intake and too little energy use.
 This causes fat to be stored in the body, which in the long run can lead to excess weight and in some cases to obesity.
-A healthy weight is important because obesity is accompanied by serious health problems, which is why people who are overweight are advised to lose weight.
+A healthy weight is important because obesity is accompanied by serious health problems, which is why weight loss is recommended to people who are overweight.

 Treatments for weight loss